-Others maintain that it is permitted to violate an issur deRabanan even for a non-Jewish king, because both imperatives, that of showing respect for kings as well as that of attaining the ability to distinguish between kings, justify violating a deRabanan.[4]
+Others maintain that it is permitted to violate an issur deRabanan even for a non-Jewish king, because both imperatives, that of showing respect for kings as well as that of attaining the ability to distinguish between kings, justify violating a deRabanan.4

-This debate has important implications for a question discussed by several nineteenth-century halachic authorities.
-There was a long-standing minhag to welcome and show respect to monarchs (as well as other political leaders) by receiving them while carrying a sefer Torah.[5]
-Is it permitted to do so on Shabbos or Yom Kippur in a place without an eruv?
-One of the Chasam Sofer's sons, R' Shimon Sofer (author of Hisorerus Teshuvah) considered this obviously permitted, while another, R' Avraham Shmuel

-Binyamin Sofer (author of Ksav Sofer), maintained that in principle, this should not be permitted, because the mitzvah to show respect for kings is limited to Jewish kings, and being able to distinguish between kings does not require carrying a sefer Torah.
+This debate has important implications for a question discussed by several nineteenthcentury halachic authorities.
+There was a longstanding minhag to welcome and show respect to monarchs (as well as other political leaders) by receiving them while carrying a sefer Torah.5 Is it permitted to do so on Shabbos or Yom Kippur in a place without an eruy?
+One of the Chasam Sofer's sons, R' Shimon Sofer (author of Hisorerus Teshuvah) considered this obviously permitted, while another, R' Avraham Shmuel Binyamin Sofer (author of Ksav Sofer), maintained that in principle, this should not be permitted, because the mitzvah to show respect for kings is limited to Jewish kings, and being able to distinguish between kings does not require carrying a sefer Torah.
 In practice, however, the Ksav Sofer agrees that it is permitted: Since the custom to carry a sefer Torah is well established and well known, failing to do it would be disrespectful and insulting to the king, which is prohibited.
 Additionally, it would engender enmity (eivah), a concern that justifies disregarding numerous halachic strictures.
-He accordingly agrees in practice with his brother's permissive stance, but only as a temporary dispensation due to exigent circumstances (hora'as sha'ah).[6]
+He accordingly agrees in practice with his brother's permissive stance, but only as a temporary dispensation due to exigent circumstances (hora'as sha'ah).6

-Their father, the Chasam Sofer, adopts a stricter stance on a somewhat different question involving a conflict between the need to show respect for kings and another halachic imperative.
-He was asked by the Jewish community of Vienna whether it was permissible to honor the emperor, upon his visit to the community, with a performance involving men and women singing together in shul.
+Their father, the Chasam Sofer, adopts a stricter stance on a somewhat different question involving a conflict between the need to show respect for kings and another halachic imperative.He was asked by the Jewish community of Vienna whether it was permissible to honor the emperor, upon his visit to the community, with a performance involving men and women singing together in shul.
 He responded that although honoring kings is indeed a great and important mitzvah, "and one who violates this is considered by us like one who has not put on tefillin," this does not justify violating our tenets.
-He makes the ingenious argument that it is precisely the emperor's graciousness and religious tolerance toward us, allowing us to observe our Torah, which we so admire and for which we are so grateful, and so it is actually the faithful observance of the Torah without any deviation that constitutes a display of honor toward the emperor:
+He makes about whether the concerns of eivah and darchei shalom can justify entering a church or mosque for the funeral of a prominent non-Jew the ingenious argument that it is precisely the emperor's graciousness and religious tolerance toward us, allowing us to observe our Torah, which we so admire and for which we are so grateful, and so it is actually the faithful observance of the Torah without any deviation that constitutes a display of honor toward the emperor: